madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 The dashboard extension is really just a web app that gets embedded into your Tableau workbook.
 There are lots of ways to run web apps these days, but for this mini-hack we can just run the web app locally.

-1. Open a terminal window and clone the web app from Github
+1. Open a terminal window by clicking the windows button and typing cmd.
+Once it opens, clone the web app from Github by typing:

 `git clone https://github.com/takashibinns/tableau-extension-salesforce-writeback.git`

-2. Create a new file name '.env' in the folder that was added to the Labuser (should be named 'tableau-extension-salesforce-writeback' and copy your consumer key and secret to the following environment variables.
+2. Once the files are done downloading, navigate to 'Local Disk C:' -> 'Users' -> 'LabUser' -> tableau-extension-salesforce-writeback.
+Create a new file named '.env' in the folder by right clicking anywhere in the whitespace and select 'New' -> 'Text Cocument' and copy your consumer key and secret to the following environment variables.
 For the Profiles, you can customize this further if you were to create an API-specific profile, but for today, we can just use 'System Administrator'.

 `PORT=8080`